domsson/candies/README.md

 # candies

-A collection of simple programs and scripts that can print some (system) information to `stdout`.
-Examples for such information would be CPU usage, CPU temperature, volume level and battery level.
+A collection of lightweight programs and scripts that can print some (system) information to `stdout`.
+Examples for such information would be CPU usage, CPU temperature, volume level and battery level and similar.

-These can then be used to gather and/or pipe information to a status bar like Lemonbar.
+These can then be used to gather and/ or pipe information to a status bar, notifications, fetch scripts, monitoring tools and many more.
-Personally, I use these for [succade](https://github.com/domsson/succade), a Lemonbar wrapper I wrote.

 Check out the subdirectories for more information on each individual _candy_.

 ## Concept

-For the sake of consistency, all _candies_ should follow these design principles:
+For the sake of consistency, all candies should follow these design principles:

-- Simple program/script that returns as soon as possible
+- Lightweight program/ script that returns as soon as possible
-- If possible, compiled native binary or shell script
 - Set `stdout` to line buffering before printing the result
 - On success, print the result and a line break to `stdout`
 - On error, print nothing, just return with `EXIT_FAILURE`
-- By default, omit units (`%`, `°C`, etc) in the output
+- By default, just print the raw result without label or units
-- Enable printing of units, if applicable, with a `-u` argument
-- Omit the space between value and unit unless `-s` is given
 - Only print other output when requested by user via arguments
-- Candies that can monitor should enable this feature with `-m` (see below)

 ## Monitoring

-Monitoring refers to a candy's capability to keep running and printing its result over and over again (ideally only when the output has changed).
-If this option is present, it should be made available with the `-m` command line switch.
+Monitoring refers to a candy's capability to keep running and printing its result over and over again, but only if the output has changed.

-An example would be a CPU temperature program that prints the current temperature once when initially run, then prints it again whenever the temperature changes.
-Each print should be terminated with a line break (`\n`).
+An example would be a CPU temperature program that prints the current temperature once when initially run, then prints it again whenever the temperature has changed.

-Monitoring candies might want to optionally offer these two command line arguments:

-- `-t` to set the value-change threshold required to print again
-- `-i` to set the internal update interval (seconds between checking values)
+## Common/ reserved command line flags

+Where applicable, the following command line arguments should be available for all candies and should hence be reserved for these purposes, if possible:

+ - `-h`: print help/ usage information and exit
+ - `-V`: print version info and exit
+ - `-u`: add the appropriate unit (`%`, `°C`, etc) to the output
+ - `-s`: add a space between the value and the unit
+ - `-p PRECISION`: number of decimals to include in the output
+ - `-f FORMAT`: format string for the output, using custom format specifiers
+ - `-m`: monitoring (keep running and printing upon change of value)
+ - `-k`: keep printing even if the output hasn't changed (only in combination with `-m`)
+ - `-i INTERVAL`: interval, in seconds, between probing/ printing of data (only in combination with `-m`)

 ## License